samachillesx/linux-server-administration/docs/setup-guide.md

 ## 2. Prerequisites

-Before beginning the setup, the following were required:
+Before beginning the setup, the following are required:

 * A Linux server
 * SSH access to the server